Jake Kiyokane, Los Angeles, CA

 “I think they just found I was willing to put the effort in for it,” says Jake.
 “I feel like they liked that from me, so they wanted to offer me more positions and all that.”

 Of course, if you spend any time with Jake, you’ll perhaps understand why his mentors are so eager to call him in: he lives and breathes audio engineering.
 Before enrolling in the Recording Connection, he recalls skipping classes in college just so he could practice on Pro Tools.
-When he found he could learn hands-on in a real recording studio with a Recording Connection apprenticeship, he jumped at the chance.
+When he found he could learn hands-on in a real recording studio with a Recording Connection externship, he jumped at the chance.

 “[In] college, you go, you take tests, that’s it, you’re done,” he says.
 “Out here, you’re connecting with people.”